wandersiemers/remla-project/README.md

 # StackOverflow post tag prediction using ML

-This project is used a starting point for the course [*Release Engineering for Machine Learning Applications* (REMLA)] taught at the Delft University of Technology by [Prof. Luís Cruz] and [Prof. Sebastian Proksch].
+This project was conducted as part of the course [*Release Engineering for Machine Learning Applications* (REMLA)] taught at the Delft University of Technology by [Prof. Luís Cruz] and [Prof. Sebastian Proksch].

 ## Installation